Skyrmion on magnetic tunnel junction: weaving quantum transport with micro-magnetism: Results and discussion

 \section{Results and discussion}

-We begin our analysis by examining the current-voltage (IV) characteristics(Fig.\ref{fig:IV}(a)) of the ST-MTJ in both the parallel (PC) and anti-parallel (APC) configurations.
-The PC/APC configuration refers to the relative orientation of the top uniform (U)-FM with respect to the skyrmion core (Fig.\ref{fig:skyrmion}).
-Bloch and Néel-type skyrmions in the ST-MTJ exhibit identical I-V characteristics due to the equivalent azimuthal projections of the skyrmion texture onto the UFM in both the PC and APC.
-The higher current observed in the APC compared to the PC is attributed to a more positively projected skyrmion texture onto the UFM in the ST-MTJ.
-Spin texture-dependent tunneling in the ST-MTJ leads to higher resistance in the PC and lower resistance in the APC, as quantified by TMR.
+We begin our analysis by examining the current-voltage (I-V) characteristics of the Sk-MTJ as shown in Fig.~\ref{fig:IV}(a), in the parallel configuration (PC) and the anti-parallel configuration (APC).
+The PC/APC refers to the relative orientation of the top uniform (u)-FM with respect to the skyrmion core (Fig.\ref{fig:skyrmion}).
+Néel- and Bloch-type skyrmion in the Sk-MTJ exhibit identical I-V characteristics due to the equivalent projections of the skyrmion texture onto the u-FM in both the PC and the APC.
+The higher current observed in the APC compared to the PC is attributed to the more positive projection of the skyrmion texture onto the u-FM in the Sk-MTJ.
+Spin texture-dependent tunneling in the Sk-MTJ leads to higher resistance in the PC and lower resistance in the APC, quantified by the TMR as

-here, $R_{P/AP}$ represents the resistances in the PC/APC.
-Conventionally, in UT-MTJs, $TMR = (R_{AP}-R_{P})\times 100/R_{P}$, as the resistance is higher in the APC than in the PC.
-The zero-voltage TMR is approximately 70\%, notably less than half of the TMR offered by the UT-MTJ (Fig.~\ref{fig:IV}(b)).

-Figure \ref{fig:IV}(c) shows monotonic reduction ($\sim11$\%/$19$\%) in the TMR of the ST/UT-MTJ with temperature (0-450K).
-The TMR in terms of the transmission coefficient can be expressed as:
+here, $R_{h/l}$ denotes the high/low resistance in the PC/APC.
+The zero-voltage TMR of the Sk-MTJ is approximately 70\%, which is notably less than half the TMR of the u-MTJ (Fig.~\ref{fig:IV}(b)).
+Figure \ref{fig:IV}(c) illustrates a monotonic decrease ($\approx$ 11\%/19\%) in the TMR of the Sk/u-MTJ as temperature increases from $0-450\textdegree$ K. To understand this roll-off, we analyze the transmission spectra as shown in Fig.\ref{fig:IV}(d).
+The TMR, expressed in terms of the transmission coefficient, is given by

-where, $f_{T/B}$ is the Fermi function of the top/bottom contact.
-Initially, with an increase in temperature, the contribution to the numerator of Eq.~\ref{eqn:TMR_2} remains almost constant, as the Fermi window ($FW = f_T-f_B$) below/above the Fermi energy engulfs an increasing/decreasing transmission difference ($T_D = T_{AP} - T_P$), resulting in a slow roll-off in the TMR (see Fig.~\ref{fig:IV}(c)\&(d)).
-At higher temperatures as the FW crosses the energy point ($2.13 eV$) corresponding to the $T_D(E)$ peak, the additional transmission difference contribution from broader FW starts to decrease with temperature, leading to a more pronounced TMR roll-off effect.
-The TMR roll-off with temperature in UT-MTJs can also be rationalized in the similar manner without invoking magnon scattering to the first order in contrast to the earlier works\cite{Temp1, Temp2, Temp3}.
+where $f_{T/B}$ is the Fermi-Dirac distribution function of the top/bottom contact.
+As the temperature increases, the fermi-window ($FW = f_T - f_B$) below and above the fermi energy broadens.
+Initially, the contribution to the numerator of Eq.~\ref{eqn:TMR_2} remains nearly constant because the FW below and above the fermi energy encompasses an increasing and decreasing transmission difference ($T_D = T_{AP} - T_P$), respectively.
+This leads to a gradual roll-off in the TMR (see Fig.~\ref{fig:IV}(c) \& (d)).
+At higher temperatures, as the FW crosses the energy point corresponding to the $T_D(E)$ peak ($2.13, \text{eV}$ in this case), the additional contribution to the transmission difference from the broader FW begins to decrease.
+This results in a more pronounced TMR roll-off effect at higher temperatures.
+In a similar manner, the TMR roll-off with temperature in u-MTJs can be rationalized even without invoking magnon scattering to the first order, in contrast to the earlier works\cite{Temp1, Temp2, Temp3}.\\